Freshmen Admissions

 1. A complete application for admission, including all required documentation and the non-refundable application fee, must be submitted by all students except those who were previously enrolled at UWF in a degree program.

-3. Applications for admission are evaluated using a comprehensive review by the Office of Undergraduate Admissions.
-All decisions are communicated in a letter issued to the applicant by the Office of Undergraduate Admissions.
+3. All decisions are communicated in a letter issued to the applicant by the Office of Undergraduate Admissions.

 4. Admission to UWF is granted for a specific term and to a specific academic program.
-Students whose major is undeclared at the time of application will be assigned "Undeclared" as their academic program choice.
+Students whose major is undeclared at the time of application will be assigned "undecided" as their academic program choice.
 The specific term of entry and the academic program to which the student is admitted are both stated in the decision letter.

 5. All official transcripts, test scores, and other credentials must be received directly from the issuing institution or agency.
-Standardized test scores (e.g., SAT, ACT, TOEFL, CPT, PERT, etc.) must be received directly from the respective testing agency in order to be considered official.
+Standardized test scores (e.g., SAT, ACT, CLT, TOEFL, CPT, PERT, etc.) must be received directly from the respective testing agency in order to be considered official.
 It is the applicant’s responsibility to request official copies of all required credentials and to assure their receipt by UWF.
 All documents and credentials submitted become the property of UWF.
 The originals will not be returned to applicants nor forwarded to a third party.

-6. UWF reserves the right to request validation of an applicant’s test scores (e.g., SAT, ACT, TOEFL, CPT, PERT, etc.) prior to making an admission decision if deemed necessary.
+6. UWF reserves the right to request validation of an applicant’s test scores (e.g., SAT, ACT, CLT, TOEFL, CPT, PERT, etc.) prior to making an admission decision if deemed necessary.

 7. A final high school transcript showing the graduation date must be submitted as soon as issued to confirm the candidate’s eligibility to enroll.
 UWF reserves the right to rescind an applicant’s or student’s admission to the University if their final transcript demonstrates that they no longer meet the standards for admission.

-9. The University shall evaluate an applicant’s previous conduct to determine whether offering the applicant admission is in the best interest of the University.
+9. The University will evaluate an applicant’s previous conduct to determine whether offering the applicant admission is in the best interest of the University.
 Applicants with a record of previous misconduct at an educational institution or criminal conduct will be evaluated during the admission process in accordance with UWF Regulation 3.003, Admission of Applicants with Records of Criminal Conduct or of Misconduct at Educational Institutions, as it may be amended.

 10. All FTIC students are required to participate in a New Student Orientation Program before enrollment.

-12. Applicants may request to change their term of entry to a different term.
+11. Applicants may request to change their term of entry to a different term.
 The newly desired term of entry must be within one academic year of the originally requested term of entry provided there is no alternative enrollment at another college or university in the interim.
-For example, an applicant for the Fall 2023 term could change the term of entry to the Spring 2024 term or the Summer 2024 term but not the Fall 2024 term, where one academic year would have elapsed from the original term of entry.
+For example, an applicant for the Fall 2024 term could change the term of entry to the Spring 2025 term or the Summer 2025 term but not the Fall 2025 term, where one academic year would have elapsed from the original term of entry.

 2. A new application and application fee are required for applicants who accumulate additional academic coursework between the originally planned term of entry and the desired term of entry.